-We are thrilled to commission and collaborate with, a range of companies working across disciplines, many as part of our emerging producer programme.
+As part of Tamasha Developing Artists we collaborate with a range of companies working across disciplines, many as part of our emerging producer programme.
 Here are our current and recent associate companies.

 Beyond Face is a performance company based in Plymouth set up by Theatre Practitioner Alix Harris in October 2014 to champion and support Black, Asian and Minortiy Ethnic (BAME) artists and BAME young people.The company consists of two intertwined strands; a professional BME theatre company and a BME youth company.

 Their mission is to make high quality professional work that is more visible and encourage BAME young people to access arts and culture in Plymouth.
 Both their professional company and youth company work together to increase the presence and number of BAME artists in able to develop their performance capability in Plymouth and outside the city.

 Reaching Higher is a youth organisation providing a range of creative and interactive activities for young people.
 These include PSHE sessions, residential youth camps, creative arts groups (dance, drama, rap, music, poetry and film), musical productions, sports and practical life skills seminars.
 They work with young people to help raise aspiration and to challenge them to be leaders of their own lives.